| |

 "Panther"

-~ the panther occurs in both species, the jaguar
+~ the panther occurs in both species, the

-(Panthera onca) and the leopard (Panthera
+jaguar (Panthera onca) and the leopard (Panthera

 pardus).
-It is difficult to decide, whether the "panther"
+It is difficult to decide, whether the

-by the statue.
-The jaguar is built more strongly.
-They can also
+recognized best by the statue.
+The jaguar is built more

-be well ditiguished by their head.
-But the easiest way is to
+strongly.
+They can also be well ditiguished by their head.

-see them in their typical habitat.
-The jaguar lives in South
+habitat.
+The jaguar lives in South America and you will

-America and you will find the leopard in Africa and Asia. ;-)
+find the leopard in Africa and Asia. ;-)

 How do they get their black fur?